Our complaints procedure

 - If Warcup Law Firm takes longer than eight weeks to resolve the complaint you may take it to the Legal Ombudsman without waiting for a final response.

 - If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint.
-The Legal Ombudsman’s first step will be to confirm that you have tries to resolve the complaint with us.
-Any complaint to the Legal Ombudsman must be made within six years from the date of act of omission OR three years from when the complainant should have known about the complaint but for further information you should contact the Legal Ombudsman
+The Legal Ombudsman’s first step will be to confirm that you have tried to resolve the complaint with us.
+Any complaint to the Legal Ombudsman must be made within ONE year from the date of act of omission OR ONE year from when the complainant should have known about the complaint but for further information you should contact the Legal Ombudsman.

 Call: 0300 555 0333 between 9am to 5pm.